 Records that appear with a "Clear" action:

 Users who create a new record under a parent member that is already in your database.
 These users will be non-members until their company is approved for membership (if not already approved).
 Admins will want to consider checking for duplicate records.

 If your association settings allow non-members to create accounts, users who create a new non-member record and user account from the frontend will also show in the Recent Signups list.
 Admins will want to consider checking for duplicate records before clearing them from the list.

 Incomplete Signups are new prospective members who failed to complete the checkout step during new member signup.
 Learn more about this member status below.

 New membership signups from the frontend in a member type that does not require approval.

 New non-member companies, which can be created by new non-member individuals IF you have the setting turned on to allow non-members to create accounts on your website.
 A new non-member company can also be added by a person joining under an individual-based member type.
 In these scenarios, the new company record will be auto-approved but the person's record will be awaiting admin approval.

-Records that appear with an "Approve" or "Deactivate" action:
+Records that appear with an "Approve", "Move to Prospect", or "Deactivate" action: